-Our Ordinary Shares are currently listed and traded on three stock exchanges.
+Our Ordinary Shares are currently listed and traded on two stock exchanges.
 First, since 2018 our Ordinary Shares have been trading on the TASE under the symbol "INCR."
-Second, our Ordinary Shares are also listed and posted for trading on the TSX under the symbol "INCR.U."
-Lastly, on September 1, 2021, our Ordinary Shares commenced trading on the Nasdaq Global Market under the ticker symbol "INCR," while they continued to trade on the TASE and the TSX.
+Since September 1, 2021, our Ordinary Shares commenced trading on the Nasdaq Global Market under the ticker symbol "INCR".